VirgilMing/VirgilMing.github.io/about.md

 It will not be updated very frequently, as I try to maintain high quality standard.
 However I'll try to maintain at least one post a month.

-To welcome visitors worldwide, I write this blog in English; though in posts about Chinese typography, expect Chinese texts.
+To welcome worldwide visitors, I write this blog in English; though in posts about CJK typography, expect Chinese texts.

 Comments about posts are welcome via email (see below).
 I'll definitely reply to every useful feedback, and probably write a post about it.